Exploring EIC Grants for your UK SME? Start here.

 EIC funding is available to companies and research organisations in EU member states, as well as countries associated to Horizon Europe, which includes the UK.

-The European Innovation Council runs four competitions, each focusing on different stages of the innovation journey.
-Three offer grant funding, which I’ll explain in more detail below.
-The fourth is STEP Scaleup, which offers up to €30 million in equity funding.
+The European Innovation Council runs five competitions, focusing on different stages of the innovation journey.
+Four offer grant funding, which I’ll explain in more detail below.
+The fifth is STEP Scaleup, which offers up to €30 million in equity funding.
 You can learn more about STEP Scaleup on the EIC website.

-Unlike most grants, the three EIC’s competitions are open for many months at a time, some all year round, and welcome proposals from all fields of science and technology.
-This makes them an extremely attractive source of funding for innovative UK businesses, but it also makes them highly competitive, with 4-10% of applicants receiving funding.
+This openness makes EIC grants an extremely attractive source of funding for innovative UK businesses, but it also makes them highly competitive, with 4-10% of applicants receiving funding.

 That’s where GrantTree can help.
 Calling on decades of grant-winning experience, our team of innovation experts, bid managers and application writers can make sure your submission is as strong as possible, elevating you above the competition and maximising your chances of success.